Information About This Project

 INTRODUCTION

 I became interested in the history of Pamber Heath after reading the `Nostalgia' articles by Carol Stevens in the Pamber Heath Memorial Hall newsletters in 1993.
 I then discovered that my wife's great-grandfather William Stroud had been a prominent member of the community and the first parish council chairman in 1894.
-In early 1994, I first thought about the idea of writing a book about the history of Pamber Heath but circumstances prevented it at the time.
-However, I decided to research the Stroud family history and it became my focus and interest in the following years.
-At the end of 1999 my interest in Pamber Heath's history was re-kindled but I don't know why.
-All I knew was that I had developed an inner urge to preserve and document it before the further passage of time when it would be too late to find those with any memories, documents or photographs of the village years ago.
-I therefore began a personal project on the 1st of January 2000 to gather memories and old photographs of Pamber Heath.
-The idea of publishing a book was still in my mind and, fortunately, circumstances then made it possible.
-Research of documentary sources and visits to various people was the next step.
+I did not pursue the interest until the end of 1999 when my interest in Pamber Heath's history was re-kindled but I don't know why.
+All I knew was that I had developed an inner urge to preserve and document it before the further passage of time when it would be too late to find documents or photographs of the village years ago.
+I therefore began a personal project on the 1st of January 2000.
+I decided to write a book and thought that a database of information would help with that.

 PUBLICATION OF MATERIAL